top of page

 • Pipeline Highlights: EMT-Paramedic, Combat Diver, Freefall, extensive medical training.

-• Physical Demands: High-level swim capacity, anaerobic recovery, muscular endurance, and strong work capacity under load.
+• Physical Demands: High-level swimming capacity, anaerobic recovery, muscular endurance, and strong work capacity under load.

 Special Reconnaissance (SR)